 The city was named World Design Capital in 2014, and 433,000 residents from 11 cultures make sure it stays colorful in the Rainbow Nation.
 The “Mothercity”, as the locals call it affectionately, is the only metropolis in the middle of a national park and is considered to be one of the most beautiful cities in the world with its panorama of the city, the sea and the Table Mountain massif.

 For our street art series, we have put together a collection of the most interesting artworks from the neighborhood.
-More articles about sights in Cape Town or climbing on Table Mountain, just about the super-delicious South African food and our safari tours with great wildlife photos follow here at Vagabundler in English and in German at the Feinripp Magazine.
+More articles about sights in Cape Town or climbing on Table Mountain, just about the super-delicious South African food and our safari tours with great wildlife photos follow here at Vagabundler.
 But first of all for one of our preferences, namely the color on the wall in the urban world.

 In Cape Town you can find as well few graffiti in the other districts, but the hotspot focuses on the district “Woodstock”.
 As a white tourist and unknowingly stranger, you should not dive too far into the alleys of the neighborhood, especially at nightfall, when you’re alone or intending to take a lot of snaps with the camera.
 Opportunity makes thieves, as well as in our country and elsewhere.
 Therefore always check the location, look what happens around you and do not explore too far off the beaten track

 There are also some really well made, big and, unfortunately, more difficult to access murals and graffiti in and around the townships, the poor districts with high crime rates.
 The collected material from further exploration will follow in a next post, but the Woodstock neighborhood holds more than enough for its own street art item.